potatofish/rpgSimulator/src/v0.0.0/Readme.md

 # RPG Simulator

-This project intends to provide a framework to model the crunch of a game through single-user and multi-user interaction.
+This project intends to provide a framework to model the crunch (rules) of a game through single-user and multi-user interaction.

 The framework will provide generic utiliies to support functionality of a traditional role-playing game through a configuration loaded at run time.